Ideal for Summer Season

 After a refreshing treat in the hot springs, stroll across a stone bridge to the Aragonese Castle that rests on a nearby islet.
 While there, take the time to visit the pretty churches, some of which date back to medieval times.
 Back on the main island of Ischia, you may have timed your visit right to see the annual Ischia Film Festival.
 Held in honor of all the work filmed to promote the local area, this festival is popular with locals and tourists alike and makes a great experience that you will never forget.

 One final point of interest involves you suiting up in your diving equipment.
 Below the waters of Cartaromana Beach are some Roman ruins for you to discover.
 Suitable for any level of diver, this is an intriguing sight to witness and the perfect way to cool off after a day of exploring.

 CapriDistance: 20 nm*

-On this day you and your guests will cruise south, where the glamorous island of Capri awaits you.
-The tourist hotspot boasts rugged landscapes and amazing shopping facilities, offering a treat for every type of charterer.
+On this day, you and your guests will cruise south, where the glamorous island of Capri awaits you.
+The tourist hotspot boasts rugged landscapes and shopping facilities, offering a treat for every type of charterer.

-After a freshly prepared Italian lunch, there are some more great sites to visit on the island including several museums and the ruins of some Imperial Roman buildings.
-Much of the structures still stand, giving you a great idea as to how the Roman's lived here, plus the site makes for some great photos.
+After a freshly prepared Italian lunch, there are some sites to visit on the island, including several museums and the ruins of some Imperial Roman buildings.
+Much of the structures still stand, giving you a great idea of how Romans lived here, plus the site makes for some great photos.

-After visiting these historic landmarks, be sure to visit the local villas, like Lysis and San Michele.
+After visiting these historic landmarks, guests can journey to the local villas, like Lysis and San Michele.
 Surrounded by flourishing blooms of flora and fauna, the botanical gardens are a popular retreat to stop and watch the world go by or for a quiet picnic.
-Alternatively, you would be remiss not to book a table at the popular restaurant Da Paolino, where you can dine under a beautiful canopy of lemon trees.
+Alternatively, you would be remiss not to book a table at the restaurant Da Paolino, where you can dine under a beautiful canopy of lemon trees.